Indian diaspora: Central Asia

 Narimsimhan et al. (2019) have found that there was an "Indus periphery" population living in Central Asia during the Bronze Age.
 They had migrated from the Indus Valley Civilisation and had settled down in BMAC settlements to trade, this is corroborated by the discovery of Indus Valley seals in Central Asia.

 The modern Indian merchant diaspora in Central Asia and Arabia emerged in the mid-16th century and remained active for over four centuries.

-Multani people from Multan, Shikarpur and Mawar of both Hindu and Muslim background acted as bankers and merchants in Safavid Persia.
-Hindu merchants in Hamadan were massacred by Ottomans as stated by an Armenian, with the Indian merchant community plummeting due to the Ottoman and Afghan wars in Iran (1722–27).
+Multani people from Multan, Shikarpur and Mawar of both Hindu and Muslim background acted as bankers and merchants in Safavid Iran.
+Hindu merchants in Hamadan were massacred by Ottoman Empire as stated by an Armenian, with the Indian merchant community plummeting due to the Ottoman and Afghan wars in Iran (1722–27).
 In Kerman, traders of Hindu background had a caravanserai.
 Traders of Indian background were mentioned by Jean Chardin, Jean de Thévenot, Adam Olearius and F. A. Kotov in the Safavid dynasty in Persia where they lived along with Jews and Armenians.
 Traders from India of Sikh and Hindu background lived in the Qajar and Zand dynasties in Persia after a clampdown by Nader Shah and the Afghan Ghilzar wars in Iran.

 Sarmarqandi and Bukharan traders bought Indian indigo from merchants of Hindu origin in Kandahar in 1783 according to George Forester.
 The tallest houses were owned by Hindus according to Elphinstone in 1815.
 Lumsden recorded 350 stores owned by Hindus in Kandahar.
 Finance, precious metals, and textiles were all dealt with by Sikhs and Hindus in Kandahar.

 A Hindu worked for Timur Shah Durrani in Afghanistan.
 Peshawar Hindus were in Kabul by 1783.
 Money lending was the main occupation of Hindus in Kabul.
 Armenians and Hindus lived in Kabul according to an 1876 survey.
 Jews and Hindus lived in Herat in the 1800s.
 Sindhi Shikarpur Hindus, Jews, and Arabs lived in Balkh in 1886.
 Sindhi and Punjabi were the languages used by Indians in Afghanistan.
 Some Afghan cities including Kabul have places of worship for Hindus and Sikhs.
 Local citizenship has been obtained in Afghanistan by Hindu and Sikh traders.